2013 Labour Party Falkirk candidate selection: Investigation

-The Conservative member of parliament Henry Smith then wrote to the Chief Constable of Scotland, Sir Stephen House, asking for an investigation, suggesting that Unite might have committed fraud.
+The Conservative MP Henry Smith then wrote to the Chief constable of Scotland, Sir Stephen House, asking for an investigation, suggesting that Unite might have committed fraud.
 On 25 July Police Scotland concluded that there were insufficient grounds to support an investigation.
 A spokesman for Police Scotland told the BBC: "Following a comprehensive review of all material submitted, Police Scotland has concluded there are insufficient grounds to support a criminal investigation at this time.
 However, should further information come to light this will be looked into."

 Consequences

 Murphy and Deans were suspended by the Labour Party in the light of submission of the NEC internal report in June 2013.
 Murphy had withdrawn her candidature for the PPC position and both were later reinstated as party members after having their names cleared of any wrongdoing.
 The Labour Party immediately changed its rules, to prevent affiliated unions from paying the Labour Party membership fees for their members to be individual members of constituency Labour parties.

 The Guardian reported in July 2013 that the row had also led to a former cabinet minister and other "senior party figures" calling for the Labour Party to break its formal links with the trade union movement.
-The incident fuelled calls for reforms to Labour's selection system and lead to the 2014 Collin's Report which was adopted by the party and changed the system for both leadership elections and candidate selection.
+The incident fuelled calls for reforms to Labour's selection system and led to the 2014 Collin's Report which was adopted by the party and changed the system for both leadership elections and candidate selection.

 A re-selection was held on 8 December 2013.
 Karen Whitefield, who had not been involved in the controversy, was chosen as the prospective candidate for Falkirk.

-At the general election of May 2015, Labour's share of the vote in the Falkirk constituency fell by 20.6%, with the Scottish National Party gaining the seat on a 24.1% swing, which was typical of the swing from Labour to the SNP in Scotland.
+At the general election of May 2015, Labour's share of the vote in the Falkirk constituency fell by 20.6%, with the Scottish National Party (SNP) gaining the seat on a 24.1% swing, which was typical of the swing from Labour to the SNP in Scotland.